 I see something like epistemic conscientiousness as almost the highest value, only potentially surpassable by what I will broadly call concern for others.
-This principally involves a commitment to understanding, which means always seeking deeper and better and more nuanced understanding.
+This principally involves a commitment to understanding, which means always seeking deeper and better and more nuanced understanding (see Objectivity of Objects).
 But equally, it involves taking strong personal responsibility for our acceptance of claims.
+(See also Assumptions; Error.)

 If I have accepted a claim — especially if I have acted on the basis of that acceptance, or encouraged others to accept it — and then encounter reason to question that claim, I have a responsibility to resolve the matter in some appropriate and reasonable way.
 If I accept a claim, I have a responsibility to also accept its consequences.
 I have a responsibility not to accept materially incompatible claims.